icmx/just-monorepo/HOWTO.md

 ## Step 3.
 Integrating Server Dependencies (Express and Others)

-For server sub-packages (like `@just-monorepo/server`) there should be some server infrastructure, simple Express with integrated TypeScript support for instance.
+For server sub-packages (like `@just-monorepo/server`) there should be some server infrastructure, like Express for instance.

-Server dependencies (Express) are potentially may be utilized by multiple server sub-packages so install them in root package:
+Server dependencies (Express) are potentially may be utilized by multiple server sub-packages so install them in root package.
+In root directory:

 ```sh
 npm install cors express